 A significant majority of fees collected result from Medicaid billings.
-An allowance for doubtful client accounts has been estimated by management to equal all client balances older than 90 days, totaling \$39,174 at June 30, 2022.
+An allowance for doubtful client accounts has been estimated by management to equal all client balances older than 90 days, totaling \$14,810 at June 30, 2023.

-Capital assets: Capital asset acquisitions that cost \$5,000 or more are capitalized and recorded at cost.
+Capital assets: Capital asset acquisitions that cost \$5,000 or more are capitalized and recorded at cost (except for intangible right-to-use assets, the measurement of which is described under leases and subscription-based information technology arrangements on the following page).
 Depreciation or amortization is provided over the estimated useful life of each class of depreciable assets ranging from 3 to 30 years and is computed using the straight-line method.
 Donated capital assets are recorded at their estimated acquisition value at the time of the gift.